DEFRA/software-development-standards/docs/standards/javascript_standards.md

 - The choice of an opinionated linter is deliberate as it avoids teams needing to spend time debating the merits of different styles.

-- Teams should not extend or modify the neostandard ruleset.
+- Teams should not extend or modify the neostandard ruleset

+- Teams should not set the `noStyle` rule to `true` to disable the linter's formatting rules

 #### [Standard JS](https://standardjs.com/)